 In my very first game, Mr. T put me on defense.
 That was like appointing the kitchen staff to guard the castle gates against barbarian hordes.
 I could not skate backwards very well.
 I did so poorly on my first outing that it might have been someone on my own side, who put his stick blade hooked in my blade and flipped me neatly onto my face.
 I knew instantly that my front tooth had been broken off clean at the gum line.
 I skated, bloodied to the bench, tears welling.
 T shouted at me, “Stop blubbering Dwyer.
 Get back in there.”
 So he demoted me to goal tender, that being the only position with an incumbent more inept than I was, someone with near-opaque vision and creaky reflexes, someone terrified of the puck.
 I turned out to be brilliant in the role.
 It must have been the same hand speed and lightning reflexes, which had once transformed me, disastrously, into the boxing ring Canmore Kid.
 I remember that at the time the Calgary pro team had a spectacular goal tender with the unlikely first name of Eno – he was called Eno ‘the Cat’ Francis.
 I took to emulating Eno by artfully wrapping a white towel around my neck before games.
 I am sure though that the legendary Eno did not have, as I had, the sickening impulse to throw up before every game.

 Mr. T was not through influencing me.
 What happened, and I think this was over my last two years in the home (that would have been 1955-56) is that he began to exhibit a haphazard and alarming behavior.
 It always happened after meals, and might have been five or six times in my recollection.
 We had to wait, without talking for twenty minutes, which time we generally occupied by singing hymns or reciting psalms.
 Mr. T sometimes pre-empted these ritualistic diversions.
 Something awful or some boy’s wrongdoing must have triggered him.
 He would storm in, red-faced and angry.
 Then he would berate us.
 Bellowing, “Your parents don’t love you.
 That’s why you are here.
 Only the Woods Home loves you.”
 Then adding, “Most of your mothers are chippies (British slang meaning a prostitute or tramp of a woman).
-This verbal assault would go on for five minutes or more, as he glared at us, stalking around around the front.
-He must have had a loose upper dental plate, because at the peak of his rant the plate would drop and protrude sideways, wrapped in froth.
+This verbal assault would go on for five minutes or more, as he glared at us, stalking around the front.
+He must have had a loose upper dental plate, because at the peak of his rant the plate would drop and protrude sideways, exuding froth and provoking smirks all round.

 I became largely oblivious to my last year in the home.
 This was the year when momentous events happened.
 A new and startlingly young manager came in.
 He had a wife, a baby boy and a dog.
 That alone was amazing but he had new ideas too.
 The winds of change were gusting through the place, but I could care less, did not notice.
 I was a short-timer, a prince in an orphan house.
-When a youngster completed grade nine, they had to leave.
+When a youngster completed grade nine, he or she had to leave.
 So Art Jeal, the new manager called me into his office one April day to ask me if I wanted to be placed with a Calgary family or join my dad up in northern British Columbia.
 Of course, I wanted to be with my Pa.
 I had not seen him for a long time and I had no other family.
 I shaped my own fate.
 It would be many years before I realized how momentous that decision was.
 A couple of months later – then fourteen years old – with prepaid bus and train tickets to Houston, B.C, some $120 dollars in my billfold and a brand new duffel bag – I walked out through those old cast-iron gates, past the empty playground.
 Never looked back, as I strode out, so happy and optimistic.
 If I had, I would have seen that the Wood’s experience trailed behind me.

 Scooter – Scooter left the Home a few years after I departed.
 He had a hard time, and then it got worse.
 For a time, he lived in a car.
 He courted a lovely girl who told him, “If you change your ways, I will marry you.”
 He did, and she did.
 Scooter raised three sons and had a rewarding career with a great railroad.
 He died in 2016.